TechWiz-3/open-source/README.md

 ## Automation tools
 - [git-commit-emojis](https://github.com/TechWiz-3/git-commit-emojis) - Label and emojify git commits with an intuitive CLI tool
-- [TechWiz-3/automation](https://github.com/TechWiz-3/automation) - a repo filled with small automation projects for personal use and learning
+- [automation](https://github.com/TechWiz-3/automation) - a repo filled with small automation projects for personal use and learning
+- [pygnore-cli](https://github.com/TechWiz-3/pygnore-cli) - Instantly create a .gitignore file using the python template, offline

 ## Discord bots
 - [New Year Resolution Bot](https://github.com/TechWiz-3/newYearResolutionBot) - a hosted discord bot for listing, tracking and reminding users of their goals